blakkan/blakkan.github.io/_posts/2019-06-15-county-fair.md

 ![Detail of cattle heads](/images/2019-06-15-county-fair/rodeo-3.jpeg){: .dropshadow }

 And the food!
-There was a new thing this year- Natchos built on a substrate of tater-tots intead of corn chips.
+There was a new thing this year- Nachos built on a substrate of tater-tots intead of the usual corn chips.
 It's sweeping the country, apparently.
 And an absolute gut-bomb.
 They call them "Tachos" (Tater-tot Nachos.)

 ![Tachos](/images/2019-06-15-county-fair/food-1.jpeg){: .dropshadow }